A. Creating a simple common table expression

 )

-B. Using a common table expression to limit counts and report averages
+B. Use a common table expression to limit counts and report averages

-The following example shows the average number of employees reporting to managers.
+The following example shows the average number of sales orders for all years for the sales representatives.

 AS